-As you’re aware, if you die in VR you die in real life.
-I’m very interested in uncomfortable interactions, and in particular the idea of using cultural associations to enhance interactive experiences.
-Recently, along with an MSc student I co-supervise (James Brown), we’ve been looking at using a coffin as a game controller.
+As you're aware, if you die in VR you die in real life.
+I'm very interested in uncomfortable interactions, and in particular the idea of using implicit associations to enhance interactive experiences.
+Along with an MSc student I co-supervised (James Brown), we looked at using a coffin as a game controller.

 The coffin as a prop is exceptionally powerful and provocative.
 Building on that we have been developing a variety of experiences that take advantage of those feelings in the player.
 The first game was one of the outputs from the AHRC Network on Performance and Games workshop in Nottingham.
 The central idea is that one player is trapped in a virtual coffin, simulated using a VR headset, and communicates with another player who is trying to rescue them before they expire, by following a map that is printed on the inside of the coffin lid.